-I know I have touched briefly on this subject before when describing the set up of my own garden but the more I do it, the more I feel it is worthy to share!
+I know I have touched briefly on this subject before when describing the set-up of my own garden but the more I do it, the more I feel it is worthy to share!
 Square Metre Gardening is the bomb!
 I will give a summary of the where, what, and how, here but you really need to get his book for the finer detail if you are going to do this.
 If I tried to write it all out here…..well, er…..it would be a book!
-(Affiliate link coming up) Not meaning to be pushy but this book really does have everything you need to know but is sadly out-of-print at the moment.
+This book really does have everything you need to know but is sadly out-of-print at the moment.

 How does SMG work?

-The principle of Square Metre Gardening is to grow what you need on a successional planting/harvesting basis, inter-planting when and where possible.
+The principle of Square Metre Gardening is to grow what you need.
+You grow on a successional planting and harvesting basis, inter-planting when and where possible.
 This is achieved using square metre raised boxes, (for square-foot beds use 1 yard).
 The boxes can be as high as you like, mine are 50cms high but 15cms is fine.
 Each box frame is then divided into 9 equal squares so you no longer plant in rows but squares.
-Whilst the saying

-is a charming ditty prompting the amount of seed to sow, with the intense planting of SMG, you only plant what you will actually need.
+is a charming ditty prompting the amount of seed to sow.
+But with the intense planting of SMG, you only plant what you will actually need.
 Sowing and harvesting through the season means continual harvest for as long as your growing season allows.
-And it avoids the gluts and the burden of what to do with all those veggies, when everyone else is groaning under their harvest too!
-It is also a “No digging needed” system.
+It avoids the gluts and the burden of what to do with all those veggies, when everyone else is groaning under their harvest too!
+Square Metre gardening is also a “No digging needed” system.
 You never have to dig the ground, not to set it up, not even each year.
-You continually top up the growing medium each time you harvest giving your veggies a nice fluffy bed to grow in!
+You continually top up the growing medium each time you harvest, giving your veggies a nice fluffy bed to grow in!

 What you need to do

-It does take a bit of time and effort to set up your productive garden using this method but it saves time in the long run.
-In his book Mel Bartholomew gives the example of a family of four needing approx 1 square metre of salad each person and the same for Supper vegetables, and if they want vegetables for preserving, another square metre box.
+It does take a bit of time and effort to set up your productive garden.
+However using this method will save time in the long run.
+In his book Mel Bartholomew gives the example of a family of four needing approx. 1 square metre of salad each person.
+The same area each is needed for Supper vegetables.
+If they want vegetables for preserving, another square metre box will be required.
 Or if you prefer, 3 x 1 metre box of salads will feed a family of four for the season.

-I hope that doesn’t sound too complicated because it really isn’t, and once you’ve done this bit it makes setting up your boxes so much easier.
-For me, unless a certain member of the household changes his diet, the plan should roll from one year to the next.
-The only adjustments needed will be if I haven’t got my anticipated harvest quantities right!
+I hope that doesn’t sound too complicated because it really isn’t.
+Once you’ve done this bit it makes setting up your boxes so much easier.
+Unless there are any household changes, the plan should roll from one year to the next.
+The only adjustments needed will be if the anticipated harvest quantities aren’t quite right!

-As Potatoes take up a far amount of space I decided that I would grow them in sacks rather than take up valuable bed space and you can read about how I did that here
+Potatoes can take up a fair amount of space.
+You could grow them in sacks rather than take up valuable bed space and you can read about how to plant them up HERE

 Creating your SMG Beds

-As for actually building your beds, there are kits available or you can build your own raised beds out of whatever material you have to hand or can buy.
+To actually building your beds, there are kits available.
+You can build your own raised beds out of whatever material you have to hand or can buy.
 The book gives clear instructions on how to make a timber bed.
-One word of warning though, if you use treated wood as we have done here, you will need to line the beds (we used surplus pond liner on the inside) to prevent any chemicals leaching into the compost and ultimately into your vegetables.
+One word of warning though, if you use treated wood as we have done here, you will need to line the beds.
+We used surplus pond liner on the inside of ours.
+This will prevent any chemicals leaching into the compost and ultimately into the vegetables.

-As the only available ground at Dovewood is a rather narrow strip it meant adjusting the shape of my beds to suit.
-I ended up with two beds approx. 2.4 metres long and 1.2 metres wide.
+The only available ground at Dovewood is a rather narrow strip.
+This meant adjusting the shape of the beds to suit.
+We have two beds approx. 2.4 metres long and 1.2 metres wide.
 Yes, I know, not one-metre-square-boxes but such is life!
 The important thing is I can divide them up into squares and apply the principle of SMG.
-And to make them aesthetically pleasing, the opposing end of each nearest the central path is split level, as it can be seen from the lawn and leads to a focal point of the garden.
+To make them aesthetically pleasing, the opposing end of each bed nearest the central path is split level.
+It can be seen from the lawn and leads to a focal point of the garden.
 I plant these up with companion planting such as Calendula – Marigolds

-Once you have decided how many beds you need, and built them, the next task is to fill them with compost/growing medium.
+Once you have built your beds, the next task is to fill them with compost/growing medium.
 Mel Bartholomew is very specific about this – any old soil just won’t do.
-As you will be planting crops closely – remember no rows, no conventional spacing – your precious plants will need to be growing in good healthy stuff.
+As you will be planting crops closely, your precious plants will need to be growing in good healthy stuff.
+Remember no rows, no conventional spacing!
 He gives his “MelMix recipe” in his book the formula of which is

 1/3 Garden compost